 Since our inception, we have not recognized any revenue and have incurred significant losses in each period and on an aggregate basis.
 We have not yet commercialized any drug candidates, and we do not expect to generate revenue from sales of any drug candidates or from other sources for several years, if at all.
-As of March 31, 2024, we had \$110.0 million in cash, cash equivalents and investments, and we had an accumulated deficit of \$132.9 million.
+As of June 30, 2024, we had \$220.4 million in cash, cash equivalents and investments, and we had an accumulated deficit of \$151.7 million.
 We have funded our operations primarily with proceeds from the sales of shares of our convertible preferred stock, the issuance of convertible notes, and our IPO and concurrent private placement.
 Upon the closing of our IPO on November 17, 2022, only common stock remains issued and outstanding.
 On December 1, 2023, we filed the Registration Statement with the SEC and simultaneously entered into a sales agreement with TD Cowen, as sales agent, for the ATM Program.
-In addition, on April 8, 2024, we entered into the PIPE Purchase Agreement in which we agreed to issue and sell to the PIPE investors an aggregate of (i) 8,235,000 shares of our common stock, and (ii) pre-funded warrants to purchase up to an aggregate of 7,060,000 shares of our common stock.
-We received \$130.0 million in aggregate gross proceeds from the PIPE, before deducting the placement agent fee and other offering expenses and excluding any proceeds we may receive upon exercise of the Pre-Funded Warrants.
-We believe that our existing cash, cash equivalents and investments of \$110.0 million as of March 31, 2024, together with the gross proceeds of \$130.0 million raised from the April 2024 Private Placement, will enable us to fund our operating expenses and capital expenditure requirements into the second half of 2026.
+On April 8, 2024, we entered into the PIPE Purchase Agreement for a private placement with certain institutional and accredited investors.
+Pursuant to the PIPE Purchase Agreement, we agreed to issue and sell to the PIPE investors an aggregate of (i) 8,235,000 shares of our common stock at a purchase price of \$8.50 per share, and (ii) Pre-Funded Warrants to purchase up to an aggregate of 7,060,000 shares of our common stock at a purchase price of \$8.499 per Pre-Funded Warrant, which represents the per share purchase price of our common stock less the \$0.001 per share exercise price for each Pre-Funded Warrant.
+The Pre-Funded Warrants are exercisable at any time after the date of issuance and do not expire.
+The April 2024 Private Placement closed on April 11, 2024, for aggregate net proceeds of \$123.8 million, after deducting fees and expenses of \$6.2 million.
+We believe that our existing cash, cash equivalents and investments of \$220.4 million as of June 30, 2024, will enable us to fund our operating expenses and capital expenditure requirements into the second half of 2026.